jstriblet/KindleHighlights/README.md

 ## To-Do

-- Automate the importing of the "My Clippings.txt" file when plugging in the Kindle.
+- Automate the importing of the "My Clippings.txt" file when plugging the Kindle into the computer.
+(Currently Testing)